-First, there are multiple types of tests done in docxtemplater
+There are many types of tests done in docxtemplater

 The integration tests are in es6/tests/integration.js